 BLUE BINS – mixed recycling

 The standard provision of recycling bins is four blue 240 litre bins for a close of 8 flats.
 If access is difficult or there are space restrictions, the provision may be different.
-You can order an additional blue bin by filling in the form online or on your MyGlasgow phone app.

 Some properties number their blue bins to help keep track of them.
 It is suggested that bins are kept in back courts/gardens to minimise anti-social behaviour including bin fires.
 Overfilled Blue bins are frequent targets for bin fires.
 Blue bin overflow MAY go in the green bins as it is still recycled (please fill Blue bins first).